keithhilen/api-accelerate/Readme.md

 ```
 ### Database
 #### Overview
 The framework natively supports MySQL database access.
 Postgres and other databases will be added in future.
-ORM support is under evaluation as a possible feature.
+ORM support is under evaluation.

 #### Configuration
 It is necessary to configure the system for database access.
 The configuration specifies information such as the server address and credentials.

-When the application starts, the framework uses the configuration settings to create a database access object which is then available in the context.
+When the application starts, the framework uses the configuration settings to create a database access object which is then available in the app context.

 Example of database configuration: